 Amplitude’s competitors in the digital optimization space include web and marketing analytics vendors such as Adobe Experience Cloud (NASDAQ: ADBE) and Google Analytics (NASDAQ: GOOGL), along with business intelligence solutions like Salesforce.com’s Tableau (NYSE:CRM).

-As you can see below, Amplitude's revenue growth has been impressive over the last two years, growing from $39.3 million in Q2 FY2021 to $67.8 million this quarter.
+As you can see below, Amplitude's revenue growth has been very strong over the last two years, growing from $45.5 million in Q3 FY2021 to $70.6 million this quarter.

-Next quarter's guidance suggests that Amplitude is expecting revenue to grow 13.6% year on year to $70 million, slowing down from the 35.5% year-on-year increase it recorded in the same quarter last year.
-Looking ahead, analysts covering the company were expecting sales to grow 6.7% over the next 12 months before the earnings results announcement.
+Next quarter's guidance suggests that Amplitude is expecting revenue to grow 9.7% year on year to $71.6 million, slowing down from the 32% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 8.7% over the next 12 months before the earnings results announcement.

 One of the best parts about the software-as-a-service business model (and a reason why SaaS companies trade at such high valuation multiples) is that customers typically spend more on a company's products and services over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Amplitude's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 74.6% in Q2.
+Amplitude's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 75.5% in Q3.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Amplitude's free cash flow came in at $19.3 million in Q2, up 137% year on year.
+Amplitude's free cash flow came in at $7.5 million in Q3, turning positive over the last year.